Why is it a concern?

 Science Needs and Questions

-- What are the relative inputs of sound from various sources to the sanctuary’s total “ocean noise budgets,” and how do they vary at temporal and spatial scales?
+- What are the relative inputs of sound from various sources to the Sanctuary’s total soundscape and how do they vary at temporal and spatial scales?

-- What are the spatial and temporal patterns of noise produced by various types of vessels within the sanctuary?
+- What is the spatial and temporal overlap of anthropogenic sound and marine mammals in the sanctuary?

-- Are changes in the behaviors of vocally active marine animals relative to anthropogenic sound sources biologically significant?
+- Are changes in the behaviors of vocally-active marine animals relative to anthropogenic sound sources biologically significant, and how can this information inform underwater noise policy for the Sanctuary?

 Education and Outreach Material